Residential Treatment Tax Credit

 Residential Treatment is care necessary for children who are status offenders or have emotional or psychological difficulties caused by abuse or neglect.
 A qualified residential treatment agency is a residential treatment care facility that:

-- Is licensed by the Missouri Department of Health and Senior Services;
+- Is licensed by the Missouri Department of Social Services;

 - Is accredited by the Council on Accreditation (COA), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) or the Commission on Accreditation of Rehabilitation Facilities (CARF);